 Clover Mite Reproduction

-During the late spring, this insects colonies can infiltrate your home through small cracks around the doors and windows.
+During the late spring, these insects colonies can infiltrate your home through small cracks around the doors and windows.
 Any opening can serve as an entry point and with a size less than a millimetre in diameter it can come in from anywhere!
 The reason for those insects to invade your home is simply to find a safe place to lay eggs.

 They lay their eggs inside cracks.
 A single female can lay up to 70 eggs, and that is why the colonies of mites can reach enormous numbers.
 The younglings will be fully grown in 30 days.
 That means that in 30 days the colony will have 70 adults ready to reproduce as well.
 This is the reason why colonies might have to split.
 They are just reproducing too fast and half of the colony will have to find a new place to live in (want new tenants?).

-Unlike the chigger mites this mite won’t bite you or your pets and children.
-It won’t cause any structural damage and the only thing that it can actually do is leave small red spots when you accidentally (or not) squash them.
+Unlike the chigger mites, this mite won't bite you or your pets and children.
+It won't cause any structural damage and the only thing that it can actually do is leave small red spots when you accidentally (or not) squash them.

 They might be harmless, but this does not mean they are welcomed inside.